Private loans are education loans that are not funded by the federal government. Watch this video for a quick primer on

 ASU does not recommend or promote any of the lenders listed on ELM Select.
 The list represents lenders who provided private education loans to students at Arizona State University.
 It is up to you to decide which lender to use to obtain your private education loan.
 If you wish to use another lender that is not listed on ELM Select, you have the right to do so.

 ASU cannot certify private education loans that overlap multiple academic years or terms.
-If we receive a request to certify a private loan that overlaps multiple terms and/or academic years, we will place your private loan certification request on hold, and require you to complete an Overlapping Private Education Loan Clarification form.
+If we receive a request to certify a private loan that overlaps multiple terms and/or academic years, we will place your private loan certification request on hold.

 Here's how loan disbursement works.